BC (British Columbia) Provincial Payroll Information

 Voting Leave

-Length of Leave Four hours for Provincial elections and three hours for Federal elections.
+Length of Leave Three consecutive hours for both Provincial and Federal elections.

-Paid According to the Canada Elections Act, any eligible voter must have three consecutive hours to exercise their right to vote in a Federal eledtion on an election day.
+Paid Any eligible voter must have three consecutive hours to exercise their right to vote in a Federal or Provincial election on an election day.
 If an employee does not have three consecutive hours because of their work schedule, they must be granted the hours accordingly with pay.

 View the BC government's Leaves of Absence web page for more information.